howdyai/botkit/docs/index.md

 ### Use built in JSON file storage

 Botkit has a built in storage system used to keep data on behalf of users and teams between sessions.
-Botkit uses this system automatically when storing information for Slack Button applications.
+Botkit uses this system automatically when storing information for Slack Button applications (see below).

 By default, Botkit will use [json-file-store](https://github.com/flosse/json-file-store) to keep data in JSON files in the filesystem of the computer where the bot is executed.
 (Note this will not work on Heroku or other hosting systems that do not let node applications write to the file system.)